github-linguist/linguist/CONTRIBUTING.md

 Once the bug has been fixed upstream, we'll pick it up for GitHub in the next release of Linguist.

+See [My Linguist PR has been merged but GitHub doesn't reflect my changes][merged-pr] for details on when the upstream changes will appear on GitHub.

 ## Changing the source of a syntax highlighting grammar